 Science at Holy Cross Catholic Primary School

 At Holy Cross Catholic Primary School we believe that children have a natural curiosity about their world and the enthusiasm to want to make sense of it.
-We aim to provide our children with a broad and balanced science curriculum which enables them to confidently explore and discover what is around them, so that they have a deeper understanding of the world.
+Our intent is to provide our children with a broad and balanced science curriculum which enables them to confidently explore and discover what is around them, so that they have a deeper understanding of the world.
 We give our children the opportunity to develop their Science Capital by having first-hand experiences so that they come face to face with phenomena and learn directly about the ways things are, and why they behave as they do.
-Following on from this, children use secondary sources (books, videos, and visits) to reinforce and broaden their knowledge.
+This is then further developed through the use of secondary sources (books, videos, and visits) to reinforce and broaden their knowledge.

 Our children are involved in a wide range of activities that are practical, relevant, co-operative and stimulating.
 We aim to give children an understanding of the scientific concepts – not just facts, and an understanding of scientific processes.
 This includes the development of a range of skills which include asking questions, discussing, predicting, planning an investigation, fair testing, methods of recording, how to interpret findings and evaluating them.
 In addition we aim to foster social awareness and responsibility, self-reliance, independent and reflective thinking.
 At Holy Cross, we have a coherently planned and sequenced curriculum which has been carefully designed and developed with the need of every child at the centre of what we do.
 We want to equip our children with not only the minimum statutory requirements of the science National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.